zhanksun/zhanksun.github.io/Research/staffing with pph.md

   - Covid-19
 ---

-### Modeling Time-Varying Productivity with Applications in Physician Staffing in Emergency Departments
+### Modeling Time-Varying Productivity and Its Applications in Physician Staffing in Emergency Departments

 #### Stochastic modeling of a single physician
 * $R(t)$: the number of reassess patients; $R(0)=R_0$